lithqube/QinousHMI/ReactHMI/README.md

 ## Test

 `npm run test` runs all unit tests.
-(TODO not yet run automatically on deployment)
+Right now, the unit tests are not run automatically when you build or deploy.

 ## Develop